How to fork Chromium codebase

 Each of them has its own advantages and disadvantages, choosing the wrong path results in high costs for the company and loss of time.
 Based on our many years of experience, we will help you choose the best method of working with the repository that meets your plans, help you along the way to work with the code and save you from mistakes.

-Features missing in Chromium
+Must-have features missing in Chromium

 Synching of history, bookmarks and passwords between computers.